 Next they turned their attention to East Anglia, where they killed the king, Edmund.
 The dead king was almost immediately recognised as a saint.
-This however was not the end of the kingdom of East Anglia.
+This death of their king was not the end of the kingdom of East Anglia.
 There were Danish kings of Norfolk, Suffolk and indeed further afield until 917.
 The death of Edmund did not signal even the end of the Anglo-Saxon kings of East Anglia.
 We have no written record of the next two kings of East Anglia, but there are a number of coins which tell us that king Aethelred and king Oswald followed king Edmund in the nine years between his death in 869 and the arrival of the Danish king Guthrum to settle the land in 878.

 In spite of a peace treaty between Wessex and the Danes (of which a copy still exists) the Anglo-Saxons and Danes repeatedly waged war.
-There were reversals of fortune but gradually the part of the country under Danish control shrank.
-First Alfred took Essex, then his son took Norfolk and Suffolk, Lincolnshire and finally by the middle of the 10th century, the English controlledYorkshire.
-These actions are often referred to as the reconquest of the Danelaw, but this term is misleading.
-It only makes sense if one sees things in a purely racial way, Anglo-Saxons against Danes.
-In any other sense it was conquest pure and simple, for the kings of Wessex had never had control over these northerly counties until the 10th century.
+There were reversals of fortune, but gradually the part of the country under Danish control shrank.
+First Alfred took Essex, then his son took Suffolk, Norfolk and Lincolnshire.
+Finally by the middle of the 10th century the English controlled Yorkshire too.
+This actions is often referred to as the reconquest of Northumbria, but this term is slightly misleading.
+It only makes sense if one sees things in a purely ethnic way, Anglo-Saxons against Danes.
+In any other sense it was conquest pure and simple, for the kings of Wessex had never had control over these northerly counties.